onespacemedia/cms/docs/helpers.md

 `OnlineBaseAdmin` also adds a helpful list `action`: you will be able to turn off items as a batch from the list view.

-`OnlineBase` implements a `get_preview_url()` method that generates a secret URL at which an object can be previewed by non-administrative users.
-We use this in our [OSM Jet](https://github.com/onespacemedia/osm-jet) admin skin to generate a "click to copy public preview URL" function.
-If your object does not implement a `get_absolute_url()` method, this method will return None.

-By default, new objects will have "Online" checked by default in the admin.
+By default, new objects will have the checkbox for `is_online` checked by default in the admin, if your `ModelAdmin` extends from `OnlineBase`.
 If you want to change this, set `ONLINE_DEFAULT` to `False` in your Django settings.

 ## PageBase